booyaa/booyaa.github.io/blog/2019-0020-aws-devops-pro-certification-ecs.md

 ## Why?

 - As with all managed services, you want to focus on the functionality rather than the upkeep of a service.
 - With Docker becoming the lingua franca of the Cloud you can utilise 3rd party images and build solutions in a build block manner.
-Granted, Amazon has used the modularized concept for many years (OpsWorks and Elastic Beanstalk) before Docker became mainstream.
+Granted, Amazon has been using this modularized concept for many years (OpsWorks and Elastic Beanstalk) before Docker became mainstream.

 ## When?